 You can release stress in a healthy and controlled manner with practices like yoga, meditation, and simple breathing exercises.

 Many studies show that practicing yoga lowers stress levels and elevates moods.
-Your body and mind tend to relax and reach a calm, clear state through yoga.
+Your body and mind tend to relax and reach a calm, exact state through yoga.
 Meditation also helps in boosting self-esteem and bringing down stress and anxiety.

 A quick and easy way to calm down in a high tension situation is to focus and internalize on breathing patterns.
 Controlling your breathing with deep inhalation and exhalation cycles force the brain to relax.
-Having control of your breath is also a great way to control tension.
+Having control of your breath is also a great way to maintain tension.